thoughtfulbloke/letter2ed/README.md

 excess mortality for 2020-2022 range of 1.7% to 5.3% with the central estimate rounding to 4%.

-Though not mentioned in the paper, adding the Population as a model term to a death based model would normally be functionally equivalent to using the commonly known Crude Mortality Rate (deaths among the total population / total living population).
+Though not mentioned in the paper, using Population as a model term to a death based model would normally be functionally equivalent to using the commonly known Crude Mortality Rate (deaths among the total population / total living population).
 A 2015-2019 linear regression of the annual CMR gives an excess of 1%.

 Gibson’s method produces results further from actuarial standard methods than the Karlinsky & Kobak method.
 The reason for Gibson’s model